 A SARIF viewer or result management system MAY use the additional hierarchical components to allow a user to suppress a subset of the violations of a given rule.
 A result result management system MAY also use the additional components to more precisely match results between runs.

 EXAMPLE: In this example, the first result describes a violation of rule CA2101.
 Its ruleId consists entirely of the rule’s identifier.
 The second and third results both describe violations of rule CA5350.
 Each of their ruleIds specifies an additional hierarchical component that more precisely describes the rule violation.
-Note that ruleDescriptorReference.index (§3.24.7, §3.45.5) for both those results is 1; despite the additional hierarchical components in ruleId, both results describe violations of the same rule.
+Note that rule.index (§3.24.7, §3.45.5) for both those results is 1; despite the additional hierarchical components in ruleId, both results describe violations of the same rule.

 A SARIF viewer or result management system might allow a user to suppress, for example, only those violations of rule CA5350 which specify sha-1 as the second hierarchical component of ruleId; that is, to allow the use of SHA-1 but still warn about the uses of other weak cryptographic algorithms.